 Some career professions are oftentimes skewed towards a specific age group or gender and bail agents or bondsmen are no exception.
 The average age of a North Carolina bail bondsman in the greater Raleigh-Durham area is 33 years of age.
 Furthermore, the male gender dominates the profession with 95% of the agents or bondsmen being men while only 5% are female.

 Based on all of the above, you have a lot to consider when you are thinking about becoming a bail bondsman in the state of North Carolina.
 Keep in mind that a profession of this nature oftentimes finds you immersed in precarious, sometimes dangerous circumstances.
 It goes without saying that a career in this particular field is not for everyone.
-Should you have any further questions or would like more information about a career as a bail bondsman, contact Amistad Bail Bonds today.
+Should you have any further questions or would like more information about a career as a bail bondsman, contact Amistad Bail and Immigration Bonds today.